Blockade runners of the American Civil War: The first blockade runners

 Soon after Lincoln's proclamation, lighter vessels specifically designed to evade and outrun Union ships on blockade patrol, called blockade runners, were being produced.
-Many of the vessels were built in English shipyards and were designed to be used as fast transports for dispatch purposes, carrying important (often business) correspondence and light cargoes.
+Many of the vessels were built in British shipyards and were designed to be used as fast transports for dispatch purposes, carrying important (often business) correspondence and light cargoes.
 Inbound vessels carried general mail and other correspondence and typically imported firearms, military ordnance, and paper, a simple commodity that was scarce throughout the agrarian south and badly needed by the Confederate government and general population.
 One use of paper was for an 1862 postage stamp, Scott catalogue CSA 6.
 Both the paper and printing plates were brought through the blockade, and enough were printed to make this a very common issue.

 The Confederate Navy had a small number of its own seagoing ships used in blockade-running efforts, but most of the ships employed were privately owned vessels.
-Many of these ships were built and designed in England by various shipping companies and other interested parties for the express purpose of getting through the blockades quickly.
+Many of these ships were built and designed in Britain by various shipping companies and other interested parties for the express purpose of getting through the blockades quickly, notably in Glasgow.
 The ships that emerged from this enterprise were all side-wheel steamers, long and narrow vessels with a shallow draft allowing them to cut through the water more efficiently.
 Many were painted a dark gray color so they would blend in better with the backdrop of the night sea.
 A few ships were painted white to help obscure their profile against the daytime horizon.
 While crossing great expanses of ocean, the steamers would burn normal coal that produced a dark smoke but when they were about to approach land, they would often switch to burning a smokeless anthracite coal which greatly reduced their profile along the horizon.
 Sometimes these ships would use cotton soaked in turpentine as fuel as it gave off little smoke and produced intense heat that resulted in a marked increase in ship's speed.

-The first vessel to run the blockade from England was the SS Fingal, Commanded by James D. Bulloch.
+The first vessel to run the blockade from Britain was the SS Fingal, Commanded by James D. Bulloch.
 The first Confederate blockade runner from America bound for England left Charleston and arrived at Nassau on December 5, 1861, with 144 bales of cotton.
 The trip between Charleston and Nassau took a first-class steamer approximately 48 hours to complete, taking another three days to unload and load again and to recoal.